 “Monsieur, we need you to get off the train”

-It was the last day of April in 1985, Kun had practised eight hours a day since January of the same year, and was fully prepared to travel to Brussels to participate in one of the most demanding and prestigious violin competitions in the world - The Queen Elizabeth Competition.
+It was the last day of April in 1985, Kun had practised eight hours a day since January of the same year and was fully prepared to travel to Brussels, to participate in one of the most demanding and prestigious violin competitions in the world - The Queen Elisabeth Competition.

 Kun left China in August ‘84, as he was sent to study at the International Yehudi Menuhin Academy in Gstaad, Switzerland.
 He lived in a shared apartment with other students from IMMA and every January, they stayed with a host family in the capital of Bern.
 This was his first experience of living on his own, outside of his home country.
 Now, he was about to undergo another exciting journey, this time accompanied by Mikyung Lee - Kun’s schoolmate and also a student of his teacher, Alberto Lysy - who would be competing alongside him.
 This young lady had been living in Europe for eight years already, so had acclimatised to the culture and was familiar with the Western lifestyle.
 The two of them practised together every afternoon at the Kirchgemeindehaus church in Gstaad, day after day for four months, playing for each other and exchanging feedback.